-Taiwan leader meets top US official after her election win
+Taiwan’s leader meets with US official after election win

 After election results were announced late Saturday, Ma Xiaoguang, a spokesman for China’s Taiwan Affairs Office, said China is willing to work with the Taiwanese people to advance the “peaceful reunification of the country.”

-But he cautioned that China would firmly protect its territorial integrity and opposes any separatist moves and Taiwan independence, according to the official Xinhua News Agency.
+But he cautioned that China would firmly protect its territorial integrity and opposes any separatist moves and independence for Taiwan, according to China’s official Xinhua News Agency.

 “We hope and believe that the international community will continue adhering to the One China principle, understand and support the just cause of Chinese people to oppose the secessionist activities for ‘Taiwan independence’ and realize national reunification,” said a statement from Chinese Foreign Ministry spokesman Geng Shuang.

 Opinion polls had showed Tsai leading before the election, but a huge turnout helped her claim more than 8 million votes.
 She got 57% of the vote to Han’s 39%.
 Her Democratic Progressive Party also managed to win in areas that often go to the China-friendly Nationalists in central and southern Taiwan.
-It retained its majority in the 113-seat Legislative Yuan, though the vote was closer there.
+It retained its majority in the 113-seat legislature, though its tally of 61 seats was down seven from 2016.
+The Nationalists won 38 seats, a gain of three.

 Tsai has acknowledged that Beijing may well up its pressure on Taiwan following her victory, after cutting off formal ties with her government over the past two years, restricting visits by Chinese tourists and seeking to further isolate Taipei by luring away more of its few diplomatic allies, which now number only 15.
 Chinese military exercises across the Taiwan Strait and air patrols around the island have added to tensions.

-But she received a resounding public mandate for her rejection of China’s suggestion for a “one country, two systems” approach to governing Taiwan after the months of anti-government protests in Hong Kong, a semi-autonomous Chinese territory, convinced many in Taiwan such a plan is unworkable.
+But Tsai received a resounding public mandate for her rejection of China’s suggestion for a “one country, two systems” approach to governing Taiwan after months of anti-government protests in Hong Kong, a semi-autonomous Chinese territory, convinced many in Taiwan that such a plan is unworkable.

+“We have sent out a crystal-clear message — there are certain values that we are protecting,” said one voter, Rocky Hwang, an interior designer.
+“This is a basic opinion that says Taiwanese people want to decide on their future on their own, and protect our own values.”

 Since its transition to full democracy beginning in the 1980s, Taiwan has increasingly asserted its independent identity from China even though it is not recognized by the United Nations or any major nation.
 Saturday’s election was its seventh presidential vote since the island began a transition from martial law under the Nationalists to democracy.